(Informative)

 - Data

-- AIH Data: collected, locally processed, and uploaded by End Users to the Back End, and stored, processed, and sublicensed by the the Back End to Third-Party-Users based on the Terms specified by the relevant End-User Licence.
+- AIH Data: locally processed, and uploaded by End Users to the Back End, and stored, processed, and sublicensed by the the Back End to Third-Party-Users based on the Terms specified by the relevant Smart Contract licence.

 3 Services